aviharos/oee/README.md

 - The Operations must be carried out in a specific order.
 - For each Job, only one Operation can be processed at any given time.

-The OEE microservice does not support different CycleTimes for different Workstations.
+The OEE microservice does not support any operation having different cycleTimes for different Workstations.

 ## Usage
 The microservice is designed to run inside a docker-compose project.
 See a minimal [docker-compose.yml](docker-compose.yml) file.
 The Robo4Toys TTE's project solution repository, MOMAMS also provides a more complete [docker-compose.yml](https://github.com/aviharos/momams/blob/main/docker-compose.yml) file.
 However, since the microservice does not depend on any microservice besides the Orion Context Broker, Cygnus, MongoDB and PostgreSQL; it can be used without the Robo4Toys TTE's other microservices.